 As a new student, your account will be set up at the beginning of the semester, at which point you will receive an email.
-Logging into your account through our online catalog allows you to check on your library books, renew them, reserve books that are currently checked out (placing a hold), etc. Your login is your first initial last name and your student ID# (which can be changed once you log in, if you wish).
+Logging into your account through our online catalog allows you to check on your library books, renew them, reserve books that are currently checked out (placing a hold), etc. Your login:

 Check out books at the front desk?

 The computer on the right is for checking out library books.
 Directions are written at the top.
 Simply log in with your library account, scan the Sterling barcode on the back cover of the book, and click Finish when you’re done scanning all the books.